A Little More on the Reality of ‘Replacementism’

 [E]arlier expressions point to things beyond themselves that are greater than the meaning that would have been perceived by those receiving these earlier expressions.” – Graeme Goldsworthy, According to Plan, 123.

 For good communication to occur the speaker must impart his meaning to his hearer by using the right words.
-If the hearer comes away with a false interpretation and expectation it may be that the words imparted misled the hearer.
+If the hearer comes away with a false interpretation and expectation, it may be that the words imparted misled the hearer.
 A real problem here, it seems to me, is that the promises God made to Israel were covenantally bound and were not open to reinterpretation or transformation (see Heb.
 6:16-18).
 The meaning garnered from the original wording has been replaced hundreds of years down the line with another meaning; one that, as Beale says, “appears not to be the kind of kingdom prophesied in the OT and expected by Judaism.”
-The first expectation has given way (can I say been replaced?) to another expectation.
+The first expectation has given way to another expectation.
+What is wrong with admitting that one expectation or meaning has been replaced by another?
 CT’s must deal with these promises in their given contexts if they are going to deal with this issue fairly and squarely (these passages include, as I have said, Jeremiah 31, 33 and Ezekiel 36-48).
 But they very seldom do!